red-hat-storage/ocs-ci/docs/workarounds.md

 way:

-- When you create a pull request with a workaround, state clearly which bug/issue is the root case and why.
+- When you create a pull request with a workaround, state clearly which bug/issue is the root cause and why.
 - Make minimal chances so that the workaround is placed in dedicated pull request with a single commit and could be later reverted without affecting anything else.